bottlebird/text_analytics-CART/README.md

 ## 1. Data Exploration
-The dataset airbnb-small.csv contains review comments and ratings written for listed lodges in New York City between March 2011 and March 2018.
+The dataset <a href="data/airbnb-small.csv">airbnb-small.csv</a> contains review comments and ratings written for listed lodges in New York City between March 2011 and March 2018.

 There are seven variables in the dataset:
 - **listing id**: an integer key associated with the listing